AACC Requests Community College URE Practitioner Applications

 Report Provides Best Practices for Financial Literacy

-On June 14, the U.S. Department of the Treasury released a report on behalf of the Financial Literacy and Education Commission (FLEC).
+The U.S. Department of the Treasury released a report on behalf of the Financial Literacy and Education Commission (FLEC).
 The report, Best Practices for Financial Literacy and Education at Institutions of Higher Education, provides recommendations for higher education institutions to deliver effective financial literacy education and resources to help students make informed decisions and avoid pitfalls associated with financing education.
 Read more.

 Report presents “The Condition of Education 2019”

-On May 22, the National Center for Education Statistics released The Condition of Education 2019, a congressionally mandated report to the country on education in America today.
+The National Center for Education Statistics released The Condition of Education 2019, a congressionally mandated report to the country on education in America today.
 The report presents 48 indicators under four areas: pre-primary, elementary, and secondary education; postsecondary education; population characteristics and economic outcomes; and international comparisons.

 TX Public Higher Education Almanac Highlights Progress Toward 60x30TX Goals